Posted on 2 Comments

 While studying for the Fuk Fu test, I wrote this down.
 ‘Kung Fu is something that cannot be bought or stolen; you cannot cheat or make it easier as it is what it is.
 You get out what you put into it via training – body and mind with a strong spirit.’
 I am beginning to understand more on the concept of ‘martial virtue’ and can say that with Kung Fu, actions speak louder than words – so come join us.

 If you enjoy our posts and wish to be notified of further posts, notices, discounts and events, pop your email address in the box below and we’ll give you a shout when new posts are added.
-You can also like and share on Instagram, twitter & Facebook
+You can also like and share on Instagram & Facebook

 Posted on

-Chinese New Year 2013, Year Of The Snake
+Lunar New Year 2013, Year Of The Snake

-Yee’s Hung Ga Inverness has been busy over the Chinese New Year Period.
-The festivities started off with a traditional Lion dance, right outside the front doors of Yee’s, on Inverness High Street.
+Yee’s Hung Ga Inverness has been busy over the Lunar New Year period.
+A traditional Lion dance parade, arranged by SHIMCA, passed right outside the front doors of our school, on Inverness High Street.

 IMAG0811